shiyunshao999999/data150_class2.2/Assignment1.md

 # Source 3

-## A Logistic Regression Model to Identify Key Determinants of Poverty Using Demographic and Health Survey Data
+### Thomas N O Achia, Anne Wangombe and Nancy Khadioli (2010).
+A Logistic Regression Model to Identify Key Determinants of Poverty Using Demographic and Health Survey Data.
+European Journal of Social Sciences – Volume 13, Number 1 (2010). http://erepository.uonbi.ac.ke/handle/11295/38629

-## Authors: Thomas N O Achia, Anne Wangombe, Nancy Khadioli

 While the primary number of studies done on poverty determinants rely on the income, expenditure and consumption data, the data used in this study comes from the Demographic and Health Surveys (DHS), which covered both rural and urban populations, and collected information relating to demographic and detailed information on asset ownership, access to public services and housing characteristics.
 The study in the article constructed an asset index, which presented the social economic status of each household, through Principal Component Analysis (PCA) based on the asset ownership variables in the 2003 Kenya Demographic and Health Survey and employed logistic regression with the SES (poor and non-poor) as the dependent variable to identify key determinants of poverty in Kenya.